 Take proper care of the pass

-For details on how the card works and how to take care of it, read the User's Guide or read the one included with the pass.
+For details on how the card works and how to take care of it, read the User's Guide.

 How it works for the school administrator